fjr619/DocScanner/README.md

 # 📄 Doc Scanner: AI-Powered Document Scanning & PDF Creation

-**Doc Scanner** is a powerful Android app that leverages the advanced capabilities of Google ML Kit to bring effortless document scanning right to your fingertips!
+**Doc Scanner** is an Android app that leverages the advanced capabilities of Google ML Kit to bring effortless document scanning right to your fingertips!
 Whether you need to save documents as high-quality images or PDFs, this app has got you covered.

 ## ✨ Features
  - **🤖 AI-Powered Document Scanning:**